SyncfusionExamples/PDF-Examples/Annotation/Add-a-popup-annotation-to-an-existing-PDF-document/.NET/Add-a-popup-annotation-to-an-existing-PDF-document/README.md

 # PDF Annotations

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides powerful tools to create, read, and edit PDF documents.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) provides powerful tools to create, read, and edit PDF documents.
 This library also includes features to add, edit, and manage annotations in PDF files, enabling effective markup and collaboration.

 ## Steps to add annotations to a PDF

-Follow these steps to add a popup annotation to a PDF file using the Syncfusion library:
+Follow these steps to add a popup annotation to a PDF file using the Syncfusion&reg; library:

 Step 1. **Create a new project**: Set up a new C# Console Application project.